-The evaluation assurance level claimed for this target (EAL6+) is shown in section 6.2 to include respectively exceed the requirements claimed by the PP [6] (EAL4+).
+The evaluation assurance level claimed for this target (EAL6+ for P6021P VB/ P6021M VB/ P6021D VB/P6021J VB) is shown in Section 6.2 to include respectively exceed the requirements claimed by the PP [6] (EAL4+).

 These considerations show that the Security Target correctly claims strict conformance to the PP [6].